dacase/rdbstat/README.md

 To install:

       cd src && make install
-      (optional, but recommnded): add the bin folder to your PATH
+      (optional, but recommended): add the bin folder to your PATH

 Documentation is in the doc folder.